 How to Cook Black Beans in the Pressure Cooker

-This instant pot black beans recipe displays the best and most easy way to cook dried black beans at home.
+This instant pot black beans recipe shoes the best and most easy way to cook dried black beans at home.
 The beans go into a pressure cooker bowl with water and seasonings before being cooked until tender.
 The cooking time is fast, too, as pressure cooking softens the beans within a few minutes rather than an hour or more of cooking time on the stove.

 - 1 pound dry black beans sorted and rinsed